dhruv-sharma-official/Hidden-Browser/README.md

 Bhavyansh Pareek

-Download the and setup the browser using the virtual machine in local environment
+Download the file, decrypt it using winrar and setup the browser using the virtual machine in local environment

+Setup instruction are in the Instruction.txt